precice/community-training/fsi-workflow/01_solidMesh/tasks.md

 ## Create mesh groups

 Now that we have a mesh, we also need to create the boundaries.
-Since we want to couple the complete surface, it makes sense that we add all the boundaries into one group as well.
+We will need to identify the `root surface`, which will be clamped, and the `wet surface`, which will be in contact with the fluid.
+These surfaces are defined as `mesh groups`.

 - From the `Model` tav, expand the `Analysis` branch and select `FEMMeshGmsh`: